 We feel very strongly we must go where the story leads us.
 The Nazis and their collaborators travelled the world to escape justice and so we must follow that trial and record it.
 It really is utterly shocking how so many people turned a blind eye to mass murderers hiding in plain sight.

-There have been so many excellent films and TV programmes about the Holocaust, but Getting Away With Murder(s) is, to our knowledge, the first feature-length documentary for the cinema to explore how, and why, the execution of the London Agreement fell short.
+What is different about Getting Away With Murder(s)?There have been so many excellent films and TV programmes about the Holocaust, but Getting Away With Murder(s) is, to our knowledge, the first feature-length documentary for the cinema to explore how, and why, the execution of the London Agreement fell short.

 and its aftermath progressed over the years, the more he discovered ever-further undisputable evidence of mass murder, and the more he questioned why so few were prosecuted.

 ; yet only one was ever prosecuted and found guilty, some thirty years after the War ended.
 It goes against all the precepts of being part of a so-called civilised society.
 Abandoning the quest for justice for those innumerable innocent men, women and children goes against everything British

 Where will the film be seen?

 will receive a full cinema release followed by screenings on the other platforms.
 However, it will first be screened in film festivals around the world, so ensuring that the subject matter gets maximum exposure across a range of media who cover festival and cinema releases.
 In recent years, the documentary feature films Wilkinson has been involved in producing have been seen at many of the worlds most prestigious film festivals including Sundance, Edinburgh, IDFA, Doc/Fest, Hot Docs, Denver, Galway, True/False, Film Fest Gent

 , etc where they have occasionally won awards.
 The goal of the film is to make certain that as many people as possible know the truth, that most of those who carried out the murders were never prosecuted, something that so many are currently completely unaware of.

-Director David Wilkinson at Auschwitz-Birkenau
+Director David Wilkinson at Auschwitz-BirkenauDirector’s statement